 Basically, the Bitcoin Cheque is a file promising that the its issuer will pay a certain amount to the holder.

-The Payment Cheque Specifications based upon the following requirements and premises:
+The Payment Cheque standard is based upon the following requirements and premises:

 - The cheque must be able to hold any currency

 - both as defined by ISO 4217;

 - and commonly used by the crypto-currency com community.

 - The cheque must be an item independent from the payment protocol

 - It must be possible to store the cheque as a file for later usage.